RiseofDofi/RiseofDofiBot/README.md

 If you attack someone, your 10 strongest creatures will attack the enemy.
 Every creature fights 1 creature.
 There is always a random factor in it, so if the same creatures are fighting it will not end always in a draw.
 For every surviving creature you gain 150 gold.
 So it is possible to triple your costs. =D

-In addition, there is a 5% chance on each win to capture the defeated creature.
+In addition, there is a 5% chance on each win to capture the defeated creature and imprison it.

+# Keeper Chatgame torture_creature details

+You can torture imprisoned creatures.
+They can turn and join your army or become ghosts.
+It is also possible that they just die from torture.